10 Expert-approved Business Credit Card Tips

 - Cash advance fee: $10

-- Cash advance APR: 24.80%
+- Cash advance APR: 29.99%

 8. Monitor Your Business Expenditures Regularly

-9. Report a Lost or Missing Credit Card Immediately
+10. Report a Lost or Missing Credit Card Immediately

 As a business credit card owner, you can be at risk of fraud when you lose or misplace your credit card.
-There were nearly 363,100 reports of credit card fraud in 2021.
-If this happens to you, it’s crucial to report the incident to your provider right away.
+There were more than 441,000 reports of credit card fraud in 2022.
+It’s crucial to report a lost or missing card to your provider right away.

 The good news is that most issuers make this process simple by letting you lock or replace a lost card through their mobile apps.

-Also, most issuers provide access to a 24/7 customer service where you can report a lost, missing, or stolen credit card.
-Be sure to call your bank directly to ensure you avoid any instances of credit card fraud.
+Also, most issuers provide access to 24/7 customer service where you can report a lost, missing, or stolen credit card.
+Be sure to call your bank directly to avoid any risks of credit card fraud.

-10. Know That You May Need to Provide a Personal Guarantee
+12. Know That You May Need to Provide a Personal Guarantee

 To qualify for a business credit card, most credit card issuers will typically require a personal guarantee from the business owners.
-A personal guarantee acts as some sort of protection for the issuer so that in case your business is unable to pay its debts, the issuer can go after you and your personal assets.
+A personal guarantee acts as protection for the issuer so that in case your business is unable to pay its debts, the issuer can go after you and your personal assets.
 To prevent this from happening, you have to spend responsibly, make consistent on-time payments, and manage your employee spending.

 Bottom Line

-Business credit cards are useful if you know when to use them to fund your small business.
+Business credit cards are useful if you know when to use cards to fund your small business.
 Our business credit card tips can help you unlock your card’s full benefits, avoid common credit card mistakes, and allow you to take advantage of quick and easily accessible financing.
 If you use your cards responsibly, you can expect to improve or build your credit score, receive higher credit limits, and establish a business credit history that can help you qualify for other business financing options in the future.